I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nc-video-pexecute-dma.md

 ## -remarks
 <p>This function is available in Windows XP and later.</p>

 <p>If the miniport driver reports that the device does not support scatter/gather, there will be only a single element in the scatter/gather list passed to this routine.
-The scatter/gather list is valid until <a href="https://msdn.microsoft.com/library/windows/hardware/ff570286">VideoPortCompleteDma</a> is called.</p>

-<p>The last task that the video port driver's <b>VideoPortStartDma</b> function performs is to call the miniport driver's <i>HwVidExecuteDma</i> callback routine.
-It is this callback that actually carries out the DMA transfer operation.</p>

-<p><i>HwVidExecuteDma</i> must be in nonpaged memory and must not access any pageable code or data.</p>

-<p>This function is available in Windows XP and later.</p>

-<p>If the miniport driver reports that the device does not support scatter/gather, there will be only a single element in the scatter/gather list passed to this routine.
-The scatter/gather list is valid until <a href="https://msdn.microsoft.com/library/windows/hardware/ff570286">VideoPortCompleteDma</a> is called.</p>
+The scatter/gather list is valid until <a href="..\video\nf-video-videoportcompletedma.md">VideoPortCompleteDma</a> is called.</p>

 <p>The last task that the video port driver's <b>VideoPortStartDma</b> function performs is to call the miniport driver's <i>HwVidExecuteDma</i> callback routine.
 It is this callback that actually carries out the DMA transfer operation.</p>